Ynn/selfstar/exercises/follow-me.md

 }
 {/code}

-Then you may try to solve the problem for environment including some dimmer lights.
+Then you may try to find a general solution for environment including some dimmer lights.

 ## Exercise 5: A better illuminance management.